Robert Y. Hayne: Lawyer, officer, planter, railroad president

-Hayne was admitted to the bar in 1812, and practiced law in Charleston.
-During the War of 1812 against Great Britain, he was Lieutenant in Charleston Cadet Infantry and rose to Captain in the Third South Carolina Regiment.
+Hayne was admitted to the bar in 1812 and practiced law in Charleston.
+During the War of 1812 against Great Britain, he was a Lieutenant in the Charleston Cadet Infantry.
+He rose to Captain in the Third South Carolina Regiment.
 Hayne later served as the Quartermaster General of the state militia.
 By 1836, he had risen in the state militia ranks to major general.

-In the 1820 census, Hayne owned 118 slaves in Georgetown, South Carolina (half of them engaged in agriculture), another 50 slaves in Colleton County, South Carolina, and 19 more in Charleston, South Carolina.
-In the 1830 census, he owned 17 slaves in Charleston.
+In the 1820 census, Hayne enslaved 118 people in Georgetown, South Carolina (half of them engaged in agriculture), another 50 enslaved people in Colleton County, South Carolina, and 19 more in Charleston, South Carolina.
+In the 1830 census, he enslaved 17 people in Charleston.
 Hayne was mentioned in American Slavery As It Is, an abolitionist book published in 1839.
 He is given as an example of slavers who disregard marriages of enslaved African Americans.
-The book reprinted a signed advertisement Hayne placed in a newspaper which sought help with capturing an escaped man.
+The book reprinted a signed advertisement Hayne placed in a newspaper that sought help capturing an escaped man.
 Hayne's advertisement suggested that the fugitive may be heading to a neighboring county where the enslaved man's wife and children live.

-Hayne actively promoted South Carolina's industrial development, including the South Carolina Canal and Railroad Company, which in 1835 expanded westward toward the Appalachian Mountains pursuant to Hayne's plan to link Charleston's port to Memphis, Tennessee and the Mississippi River.
-Hayne was president of the Louisville, Cincinnati and Charleston Railroad, until his death, and was succeeded as its president by James Gadsden.
-The LCCR bought the SCCRC's stock in 1839 and the two railroads merged in 1844, but never completed the track as expected, only finishing about 60 miles to Columbia, South Carolina in addition to connections to Camden, South Carolina in 1848 and Atlanta, Georgia in 1853.
+Hayne actively promoted South Carolina's industrial development, including the South Carolina Canal and Railroad Company, which in 1835 expanded westward toward the Appalachian Mountains under Hayne's plan to link Charleston's port to Memphis, Tennessee, and the Mississippi River.
+Hayne was president of the Louisville, Cincinnati and Charleston Railroad until his death and was succeeded as its president by James Gadsden.
+The LCCR bought the SCCRC's stock in 1839.
+The two railroads merged in 1844 but never completed the track as expected, only finishing about 60 miles to Columbia, South Carolina, in addition to connections to Camden, South Carolina, in 1848 and Atlanta, Georgia, in 1853.